 There’s nothing more precious than gas for a long distance bug out

 Even if you bring extra gas for your long trip, things can always get worse.
-Lot of detours can put you in a tight spot or a nasty situation.
-You should assume that at some point in time, you will need to borrow, steal or even beg for fuel in order to stay on the road.
+A lot of detours can put you in a tight spot or a nasty situation.
+You should assume that at some point in time, you will need to borrow, steal or even beg for fuel to stay on the road.
 Having a backup vehicle like a mountain bike may seem a good alternative.
 However, if you still have a long way to go and you have a family of four, things may not work out.
-You can abandon your vehicle and supplies and take only the essentials, bud do you have any guarantee you will make it to your bug out location?
+You can abandon your vehicle and supplies and take only the essentials, but do you have any guarantee you will make it to your bug out location?
 It’s better to have a simple siphon and pump to refuel if necessary.
 How you will get the fuel depends entirely on your condition, the crisis in effect and your morality.

 There’s no place for remorse and your stuff is not worth the trouble

 Although it may not sound like an option for most of us, giving up our supplies and going further with only the essentials may become a reality.
 We can’t predict the future and no matter how well we prepare, there are still things that are beyond our control.
 If you need to abandon your car and continue on foot, you should carefully plan your bug out bag.
-Make sure you conceal your car (using a tarp covered with local vegetation is the easiest way to do it) since you might return for it later and take with you only the things you need to survive.
+Make sure you conceal your vehicle (using a tarp covered with local vegetation is the easiest way to do it) since you might return for it later and take with you only the things you need to survive.

 Don’t carry everything in your bag as you will only break your back.
 Distribute the weight over your entire body.
 Use the pockets from your pants, vest and tie things to your belt if you have to.
 Most people won’t have the heart to let it go due to our hard-core nature.
-We humans have a hoarding mentality embedded deep into our genes.
-We are used to collecting all sorts of stuff and we won’t give them up easily.
+We, humans, have a hoarding mentality embedded deep into our genes.
+We are used to collecting all sorts of stuff and we won’t give them up quickly.
 Your survival gear is of great value to you and so it should be.
 However, is it worth risking your life for it?

 A cache should always be considered for a long distance bug out

 Caching supplies is a survival technique with ancient roots.
 Even the early pioneers used this method when forced to travel over long distances.
 Since every bug out plan needs to be tested, you might as well look for ideal caching spots when doing your test drill.
-You can cache guns, ammo, medical supplies and even fuel if you find the right spot.
+You can cache guns, ammo, medical supplies and even fuel if you find the right place.
 When planning to cache supplies for your bug out route or for any emergency situation, you have to consider the following aspects: preparation, security and accessibility.
 If something happens and you are completely cut off form retrieving your vehicle supplies, you know at least that out there, a cache is waiting for you.

 Recommended article: Caching supplies a life-saving aid for every crisis